seerge/g-helper/docs/README.md

 #### Why Ultimate GPU mode is not available on my laptop?
 Ultimate mode is supported (by hardware) only on G14 2022 (and possibly other models from 2022+)

+#### I can't set Eco mode (disable dGPU) on my G14 2020
+Unfortunately 2020 model doesn't support that on hardware level

+#### Should I apply custom PPTs and fan profiles?
+You don't have to, it's purely optional.
+From my experience built in (in bios) performance modes work well.
+Limit your power or apply custom fan curves only if you have issues :)

+#### How does G-helper control my fan speeds?
+It doesn't.
+Your bios does (same as in case with armoury).
+What G-helper can do - is (optionally) set a custom fan profile to current performance mode consisting of 8 pairs of temperature + fan speed % via same endpoint armoury seem to use.

+#### How do I change fan % to fan RPM?
+Click on them

 #### App doesn't start / or crashes, what should I do ?
 Open "Event Viewer" from start menu, go to Windows Logs -> Application and check for recent Errors mentioning G-Helper.
 If you see one - please post a [new issue](https://github.com/seerge/g-helper/issues) with all details from this error.